mjstewart/rejig-vscode-extension/README.md

   "rejig.writeErrorFile": true
 ```

-* `rejig.prefixGroups`: Most specific prefixes must be listed last
+* `rejig.prefixGroups`: The most specific prefixes must be listed last
-* `rejig.writeErrorFile`: within workspace root, errors are written to `rejig-error.txt`.
-Recommended to add this file to `.gitignore`.
+* `rejig.writeErrorFile`: within the workspace root directory, errors are written to `rejig-error.txt`.
+It's recommended to add this file to `.gitignore`.

 ## Known Issues